0

 When we cultivate a sense of service rooted in solidarity, and with the hope of building an equal and compassionate world, we inadvertently discover the great paradox that underpins what it means to be human—in our power lies the discovery of inherent togetherness and a way to arrive at our shared humanity.
 By doing unto others, we not only support others: we care for ourselves and the future of our place while participating in its transformation.

-Shoulder-to-shoulder, heart-to-heart, a just world involves the simultaneous co-creation of our individual and collective power through simple yet bold acts: honouring our kinship, defending human rights, and permitting ourselves to be wide awake in the interdependence of life.
+Shoulder-to-shoulder, heart-to-heart, a just world involves the simultaneous co-creation of our individual and collective power through simple yet bold acts: embodying our kinship, acting in solidarity, upholding human rights, and permitting ourselves to be wide awake in the interdependence of life.
 We must think about everyone involved so that no one gets left behind and do away from systems that hurt us by moving toward spaces that hold us.

 May you say no more to injustices put against our women, girls, and gender-expansive neighbours.
 May you find the possibilities to turn to one another, especially those who confront these injustices in the raw.
 May you harness the power of care and abolition.
 May you build the expansive spaces to belong and be equal.